 The Fertility Cleanse is a great way to create a foundation for proper hormonal balance.

 Vitex supports hormonal balance in the body by having an effect on the hypothalamic-pituitary-ovarian axis (hormonal feedback loop), correcting the problem at the source.
 Vitex has been found to help normalize ovulation and progesterone levels.
-In one 2 year study, Vitex was used to treat 51 women with Menorrhagia and Polymennorhea (bleeding occurring often, with a less than 21 day cycle), 64% of the women reported improvement starting within 2 to 3 months of treatment.
+Research Scientist Christopher Hobbs, Ph.D., L.Ac.
+A.H.G., shares in Vitex: The Women’s Herb of one 2-year study, Vitex was used to treat 51 women with Menorrhagia and Polymenorrhea (bleeding occurring often, with a less than 21 day cycle); 64% of the women reported improvement starting within 2 to 3 months of treatment .
 No side effects were reported.

 Maca is a nourishing food for the endocrine system, aiding both the pituitary, adrenal, and thyroid glands (all involved in hormonal balance.)
 Maca helps to stimulate and nourish the pituitary gland, acting as a tonic for the hormone system.
 When the pituitary gland functions optimally, the entire endocrine system becomes balanced, because the pituitary gland controls the hormone output of the other three glands.
 Maca is a wonderful super food to support overall hormonal balance by providing support and nourishment for the systems that control hormone release and production.